priesteye/hello-world/README.md

 # hello-world
-This is my first hands on github so its gonna be fun
+This is my first hands on github so its gonna be fun.
+Am Kubi Benjamin a FrontEnd Web Developer and I love Python